babashka/pod-babashka-aws/README.md

 - Credentials: currently only `~/.aws/credentials` and environment variables are supported.
 - This pod doesn't require adding dependencies for each AWS service.
 - Async might be added in a later version.
+- For uploading big files (e.g. to S3), it is better for memory consumption to pass a `java.io.File` directly, rather than an input-stream.

 ## Build